informalsystems/hermes/guide/src/documentation/commands/listen/index.md

 ## Filter events

-The `listen` command accepts an `--event` flag to specify which event types to listen for.
+The `listen` command accepts a `--event` flag to specify which event types to listen for.

 At the moment, two event types are available:
 - `NewBlock`